Oneo64/Starlattice/Technology/PowerArmor.md

 The shielding can take 5 AK-47 shots, 5 plasma blasts, 2 high-speed repeater plasma blasts, or subdue one artillery explosion (mortar) before it runs out of energy.

-#### Jumping Thrusters
-The jumping burst thrusters are an extremely weak version of a warship engine, capable of only releasing a quick burst of energy before heating up.
-When activated, these jump thrusters can be used to propel the user about 10 meters up in the air.

-#### Hand-Based Burst Thrusters
-The hand-based burst thrusters are an extremely weak version of a warship engine, capable of only releasing a quick burst of energy before heating up.
-When activated, these hand-based burst thrusters can be used to propel the user a meter in any direction.

-#### Heat Regulation System
-The heat regulation system is self-explanatory; it allows the user to change the temperature in their armour.
-This module is effective only in temperatures -250 °C to 50 °C.

 #### Landing Protection Thrusters
 The landing protection thrusters can detect whether the user is moving too fast (more than 15 m/s) in the direction it is facing.
 If it detects that the user is moving too fast, it automatically activates, which will slow the user down.

+#### Point Laser Defense
+A point laser defence point is a small automated laser turret built onto the armour.
+These lasers can reach up to 10 meters, and they use a colour-based targeting system.
+Because of this, if the targeting system is set to "red", it may attack anyone who is wearing a certain amount of red.
+However, it may mistake a red flag or a red flower pot for an enemy and attack it instead.

+#### Wrist-Mounted Crystal Core Guns
+The wrist-mounted crystal core guns can fire a burst of three plasma bolts at a time.

+## Scanning modules
 #### Material Scanner
 The material scanner is a scanning device that can be mounted anywhere.
 It takes a few seconds to scan, which will then send its data to a small screen.
 When the scan is complete, a list of the top 5 elements found in the scan is returned, including their composition percentage, periodic symbol, state of matter, and percentage of neutrons, protons, and electrons.

 #### Nightvision and Heatvision Camera
 The nightvision and heatvision cameras streamline data to a small screen inside the helmet.

-#### Point Laser Defense
-A point laser defence point is a small automated laser turret built onto the armour.
-These lasers can reach up to 10 meters, and they use a colour-based targeting system.
-Because of this, if the targeting system is set to "red", it may attack anyone who is wearing a certain amount of red.
-However, it may mistake a red flag or a red flower pot for an enemy and attack it instead.

-#### Portable Crystal Reactor
-A small reactor made of an unstable crystal.
-This works the same way a Crystal Core Reactor works, but on a smaller scale.

 #### Rangesight Camera
 The rangesight camera is a camera that is designed to zoom in on faraway objects.
 Standing at 1 kilometre away, you should be able to see an apple on a table just clear enough to make out what it is.

+## Movement modules
+#### Jumping Thrusters
+The jumping burst thrusters are an extremely weak version of a warship engine, capable of only releasing a quick burst of energy before heating up.
+When activated, these jump thrusters can be used to propel the user about 10 meters up in the air.

+#### Hand-Based Burst Thrusters
+The hand-based burst thrusters are an extremely weak version of a warship engine, capable of only releasing a quick burst of energy before heating up.
+When activated, these hand-based burst thrusters can be used to propel the user a meter in any direction.
+These thusters can also be used offensively, but the user must be at least a metre close to the intended target for the plasma exhaust to hit.
+Even though this plasma exhaust is around 350 degrees Celsius, it isn't hot enough to start a fire since the plasma dissipates into the air too quickly.

+#### Striding Exoskeletons
+This module is built on the back of the legs, which amplify the speed the user can run from 7 m/s to 14 m/s.

+## Environmental modules
+#### Heat Regulation System
+The heat regulation system is self-explanatory; it allows the user to change the temperature in their armour.
+This module is effective only in temperatures -250 °C to 50 °C.

+## Communication modules
 #### Speaker and Microphone
 The speaker and microphone allow clear communication outside the power armour.

-#### Striding Exoskeletons
-This module is built on the back of the legs, which amplify the speed the user can run from 7 m/s to 14 m/s.

-#### Wrist-Mounted Crystal Core Guns
-The wrist-mounted crystal core guns can fire a burst of three plasma bolts at a time.